Did you know that currently over 70% of Mortuary Science students are female?

-The Hi Precious Scholarship was instilled to help break down social and political barriers and offer female and transgendered embalmers the opportunity to gain advanced technical training and management skills.
+The Hi Precious Scholarship was instilled to help break down social, racial and political barriers and offer female and transgender individuals the opportunity to gain advanced technical training and management skills in funeral service.

 Requirements You must be a student of an accredited college of mortuary science, hold an active intern license or hold an active Embalmers/Funeral Directors license and be actively employed in the funeral industry.
 Female funeral home owners and managers are encouraged to apply.

 - personal profile link on any personal social media platform